Metropoli project 2000

 also in St Olaves.
 Harry worked in the telephone department of a commercial cable company.
 In 1960 they are living in St Cloud Road in London SE27.
 Harry dies in 1963 and Edna dies in 1982 in Cambridge.

 in London.
 Another Uglow family historian.
-Jean lives in Buntingford,
+Unmarried, Jean lived in Buntingford,

 daughter Irene E 1930 born